SUBMIT A FILM

 Application deadline

-Please fill in the application form and upload your film online FOR 15TH FEBRUARY 2023 AT THE LATEST
+Please fill in the application form and upload your film online for 25th February 2024 at the latest.

 Technical specifications